 Hand-stitched mending can be a gateway to creative expression, as well as a way to care for our textiles, the people we love, and our planet.
 Bring your worn clothes and textiles, and leave with them repaired and looking better than ever!
 In this course we'll build skills for useful and beautiful stitching from simple to invisible to decorative.
 We'll try out hand-sewing techniques including darning, boro-style patchwork, and duplicate stitch for knits.
 We will also cover mending with a sewing machine, and even a little needle felting.
 I'll show lots of examples, and we'll explore the meaning of stitching and mending in the modern world.
 Everyone is welcome in this course, from beginners to experienced fiber artists looking for ways to extend the life of their handmade garments.
 Bring your projects and questions—we’ll brainstorm together and learn from each others' examples.
 You'll leave this course ready to tackle anything that appears in your mending pile!
 Students age 16+ are welcome to sign up for this course.
 Youth ages 12+ may attend if accompanied by an adult.
 Adult/child pairs will complete two projects and pay two materials fees.

-Bring anything made of fabric that you would like to mend (please bring items for mending clean)!
+• Anything made of fabric that you would like to mend (please bring items for mending clean)!
 You can work on as many items as time permits.